 Checkboxes are multi-select facets, you can select more than one and the result set will show you any products that is any of the facet options selected.

 The nested facet type is only used for category facets.
 If displayed it will show you all the categories the results set is a part of and as you select a category, it will expand to show you the sub-categories to refine your results.

 Range Slider is only used for displaying price filters.

-Each category allows you to override the global facet rules.
+Each category allows you to override the Global Facet Rules.
 This is useful in the case you want a completely different set of facets to display for one category vs another.
-Say for example for your clothing category the Brand is really important so you have as the first facet.
-But then for your accessories category the price is the most important, having category level facet rules gives you control to customize the facet display for each category.
+Say for example that for your clothing category the brand is really important, so you list it as the first facet.
+But then for your accessories category, the price is the most important, having Category Level Facet Rules gives you control to customize the facet display for each category.

 Any changes made here will only impact the facet for this one category.

 There is also the option to revert any category level changes back to “default” using the revert button:

 Miva’s facets follow Google best practices for facets which can be found here: https://webmasters.googleblog.com/2014/02/faceted-navigation-best-and-5-of-worst.html